BingoBois/FinalReport/README.md

 Our original plan was to have continuous deployment to a staging area, and then with the push of a button being able to push to a production environment.
 We ended up just deploying everything to master because we thought it was a good idea (it wasn't).

 We blocked the master branch so the only way of getting commits in, is through pull requests.
-Then we have a nodejs/bash application listening on the Kubernetes master machine, which then builds, pushes and updates the kubernetes deployments.
+Then we have a NodeJS/bash application listening on the Kubernetes master machine, which then builds, pushes and updates the Kubernetes deployments.

 Turned out we had to rollback a bunch of times, and our homebrew software could have been less hacky, but it worked nonetheless and served us well during development.